Frequently Asked Questions

 - Pick-up for walkers/drivers is from 2:35 to 2:45 p.m. from the gym.
 Bus riders are dismissed to the front hall of the school, where teachers escort students to the buses.
 Do not park in the bus lanes during drop-off and pick-up times (7:15 a.m. to 8 a.m. and 1:45 to 3 p.m.).

 - Remember safety issues during drop-off and pick-up.
 Do not jaywalk, make U-turns in front of the school, or drop off or pick up from the other side of the street.

 - Lunch and milk money can be paid in advance by check or cash for any number of weeks you wish.
 You can continue to pay in advance throughout the year by sending in a check for the cafeteria.
 Speaking of lunch – if you send lunch with your child, make sure any containers are easy to open.

 - Sign in whenever you visit the school.
 Go to the sign-in book located on the podium outside the office, sign in, and pick up a visitor’s badge.
 When you leave the school, sign out in the same book and return the badge.

-Q: Are there any special events I should know about already?
+Q: Are there any special events I should know about?

-Meeting with teachers: Your child’s teachers will hold an informational meeting for parents early in the school year.
-Look for details from the teachers.
-You can find other events on the school calendar.
+Your child’s teachers will hold an informational meeting for families early in the school year.
+You can watch for other events on the website calendar.